 - Head Lice [until your child has been treated according to the nurse or doctor’s instructions]

-If your child becomes ill at school and the teacher or school nurse feel the child is too sick to benefit from school or is contagious to other children, you will be called to come and take him/her home from school.
+If your child becomes ill at school and the teacher or school nurse feels the child is too sick to benefit from school or is contagious to other children, you will be called to come and take him/her home from school.

-Please be sure that arrangements can be made to transport your child home from school and that childcare is available in case of illness.
+Please be sure that arrangements can be made to transport your child home from school and that child care is available in case of illness.

 Regina Leddy, R.N.